 “If organizations want their wellness programs to be successful, they can start by asking what physicians find rewarding and helping them access that better,” Dr. Savoy says.
 “For example, creating easy access to mental health services like counseling and coaching, or thinking outside the box to create a better sense of community, can be successful strategies to engage your physician members.”

-Systemic and local change
+The need for systemic and local change

 Over the past couple of decades, physicians have had to juggle greater and greater administrative burdens — and these tasks have become a major cause of burnout.